JuKyoKim/shellScripts/readme.md

 # ShellScript
 This repo has shellscripts + notes on stuff I use on my day to day life at work or at home.

-## Table of content!
+If you want to check them out just click on any of the links listed below.

-#### ShellScripts
+## ShellScripts
 - [adbMulti](/adbMulti)
 - [adbSingle](/adbSingle)
 - [dependencyManager](/dependencyManager)
 - [hockeyAppTool](/hockey)

+## Table of content!

 #### Installation instructions!